 Chaitén to Aisen

-The isolated town of Chaitén is the unofficial start of the famous Carretera Austral, the remote road that has opened up Chilean Patagonia's land of hanging glaciers, towering mountains and temperate rainforest often shrouded in mist.
-Highlights of the northern stretch include the tumbling Futaleufú river, which offers some of the finest white-water rafting in the world, the Queulat National Park with its hanging glacier, and the picturesque Simpson Valley.
+The isolated town of Chaitén is the unofficial start of the famous Carretera Austral, the remote road that has opened up Chilean Patagonia’s land of hanging glaciers, towering mountains and mist-shrouded temperate rainforest.
+Highlights of the northern stretch include Pumalín Park, a privately owned park and a pristine wilderness of temperate rainforest, sheer granite rock faces and countless hot springs; the tumbling Futaleufú river, which offers some of the finest white-water rafting in the world; the Queulat National Park with its hanging glacier; and the picturesque Simpson Valley.

 Balmaceda to Villa O'Higgins

-South of Coyhaique is where the Carretera Austral enters the wilds!
-Through the imposing mountains of Cerro Castillo, the highway skirts the River Ibañez through a spectacular array of landscapes from rugged steppe, narrow gorges and the desolation caused by the eruption of the Hudson Volcano in 1991 and opens out as it reaches the picturesque scenery bordering the Lake General Carrera.
-Eventually, just past Villa O'Higgins the road meets the impassable barrier of the Patagonian Ice Cap (the largest in the world after Antarctica and Greenland) and a diversion through Argentina's famous Ruta 40 is necessary.
+South of Balmaceda (the town’s airport) the Carretera Austral defines the word remote: through the imposing mountains of Cerro Castillo, the gravel highway skirts the Ibañez river through a spectacular array of landscapes from rugged steppe, narrow gorges and the desolation caused by the eruption of the Hudson volcano in 1991 and opens out as it reaches the picturesque scenery bordering Lake General Carrera.
+Eventually, just past Villa O’Higgins the road meets the impassable barrier of the Southern Patagonian Ice Field (the largest in the world after Antarctica and Greenland) and a diversion along Argentina’s famous Ruta 40 is necessary.

 The Far South